mariskonrad/node-project/README.md

-Project to study node js.
+Project to study node js and understand how frameworks work under the hood.